 The fact he was granted freedom of the city through the Company of Wheelwrights does not necessarily mean that was his trade.
-The 1841 census lists Thomas as a "brewer."
+He was identified as a wool comber on his son's baptism record in 1816.
+And the 1841 census lists Thomas as a "brewer."
 (You will see shortly that brewing may have a business Thomas' father invested in.)

 We know that his business success had elevated his status into the ranks of the city oligarchy from the fact Thomas commissioned a portrait of his son Henry Mark Shattock a few years after he was given Freedom of the City.
 In letters written in the previous century by Australian branch family historians the attribution of the portrait is to Sir Thomas Lawrence.
 This has not been definitively established.
 Thomas Lawrence was a leading portraitist of the wealthy at the time.

-So here we have a case of a Shattock going to London and finding a path to business success in a new trade.
 If John Shattock was descended from Stogumber clothiers or cloth workers, the family lineage went to East Anglia because of the wool export market had shifted to nearby London and East Anglia.
 Then Thomas went to London.
-He successively adapted to the Londoner's fondness for socializing in the pub.
+He began as a wool comber.
+Then he successively adapted to the Londoner's fondness for socializing in the pub.